CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 10 - Strings/Strings.md

 ## Introduction

-While "text" doesn't sound like that interesting or complex of a topic at first, it turns out that Strings are one of the most powerful building blocks for programs.
-The underlying reason is a combination of the fact that any data can be represented in text form, and that data can be arbitrarily changed and updated by manipulating that text.
+While "text" doesn't sound like that interesting or complex of a topic at first, it turns out that Strings are one of the most powerful building blocks for programs: any data can be represented in text form, and that data can be arbitrarily changed and updated by manipulating that text.
+We'll go over some of the more common ways to use and manipulate Strings.

 ## The String class